sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 This becomes to get cubersome :
 - go to k8s folder and and place Kustomization in the directory
-- Because we get to add kustomizatin.yml in each dir
+- Because we get to add kustomization.yml in each dir
 resources:
   - api/api-deply.yaml
   - api/api-service.yaml
   - db/db-deply.yaml
   - db/db-service.yaml

-##Customizations that need to be made
+Customizations that need to be made:
 commonLabels:
   company: mycompany